BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 SSKR sharding allow you to make a backup of your key that's not easily susceptible to attacks.
 You shard your key, you give out the shares to friends and family, and then if you ever lose your key you can reconstruct it by recovering a threshold of shares.

-To create SSKR shares of your seed, go to the seed view, "Decrypt" the private data, and choose the Export icon at the top right.
-Then select the "Export as SSKR Multi-Share" option.
+To create SSKR shares of your seed, go to the seed view, "Authenticate" to access your "Encrypted Data" choose "Backup".
+Then select the "Backup as SSKR Multi-Share" option.
 This will allow you to set a number of groups, a number os shares, and thresholds You will usually leave the groups at one and just choose a number of shares (such as 3) and a threshold required to recover the seed (such as 2).

 You can also choose a more complex methodology with SSKR's "groups", which allow you to define multiple groups, then to set a threshold of a certain number of shares from a certain number of groups: for example, you could create 3 groups, with a group threshold of 2, then have each group include 3 shares, with a threshold of 2.
 You'd then be able to recover your seed from 4 of the 9 shares, as long as 2 each come from 2 different groups.
 (But, this is more complex than most people will need: just do something simple like a 2 of 3 sharding or a 3 of 5 sharding if the group sharding sounds like something you wouldn't know how to use).

+A number of default presets will probably suits you needs:

+* **1 of 1:** A method for backing up your seed using just one share.
+It's very similar to backing up the Bytewords for the seed.
+* **2 of 3:** Use this if you're not sure: it's probably the most common methodology.
+Place your three shares in three locations (or with three people) and then reconstruct by recovering two of them.
+* **3 of 5:** An expansion of 2-of-3.
+If you've got more locations where you can store keys, or more friends, or if you're a little less certain of the availability of any place or person, use this.
+* **4 of 9:** A very large-scale sharding.
+This is most likely to be used in a corporate environment where different shares are kept by different personnel.
+* **2 of 3 - 2 of 3:** A complex "groups" situation where you need two shares from two groups to recover.
+It may be more secure than a straight 4 of 9 because you can partition your keys to different groups of people to ensure that you can always recover and they can never collude.

+A Scenario Guide for SSKR Shares is planned, but in the meantime, if you're uncertain, use 2 of 3.

 When you export your shards, you can copy them to your clipboard as Bytewords (which are human-readable words) or `ur:crypto-sskr` (which are specially formatted URs that can be easily and reliably  read into any apps following the UR specification).
 However, the most useful means to export your SSKR may be by printing them.
 After you print them, you can cut out strips of paper for each share and then hand them to the people who will be storing them.
 We suggest asking them to store the QR code in [**Gordian QR Tool**](https://apps.apple.com/us/app/gordian-qr-tool/id1506851070) and then thoroughly destroy the slip of paper.